 There is one demographic value that is expected to increase in Italy compared to the rest of the world.
 The fertility rate per woman in Italy was 1.23 in 2000 and in 2040 it is predicted to be 1.61.
 This is expected to be a 0.38 increase in Italy’s fertility rate per woman, as opposed to a 0.60 decrease in the fertility rate per woman in the world (US Census Bureau).

 Another major part of Italy’s demographics is the migration and immigration patterns of the country.
-In 2000 the net number of migrants was recorded as being 181,239 people and in 2040 it is predicted to be approximately 119,772 people (US Census Bureau).
+In 2000 the net number of migrants (both in and out of Italy) was recorded as being 181,239 people and in 2040 it is predicted to be approximately 119,772 people (US Census Bureau).
 Throughout Italy’s history emigration has always played a large role in the country.
 A majority of the emigrants that moved to the Northern part of Italy were from other countries in Europe, as opposed to the emigrants that went to the Southern part of Italy were usually from the United States, Australia or Latin America.
 Certain characteristics were also identified with those who moved to Northern Italy, they were usually male, of working age, and were economically active (Boca, 2003).

 Venice’s Demographics